open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 will not hold up request processing.

-To minimize the impact of slow transport of telemetry data, particularly for external or cloud-based backends, you should consider using a local [OpenTelemetry Collector](/docs/collector/).
-A local collector can quickly accept, then batch and send all of your telemetry to the backend.
+To minimize the impact of slow transport of telemetry data, particularly for external or cloud-based backends, you should consider using the [OpenTelemetry Collector](/docs/collector/) as an [agent](/docs/collector/deployment/agent/).
+The agent can quickly accept, then batch send telemetry data to the backend.
 Such a setup will make your system more robust and scalable.